-- Fluorescent lights; plastics; environmental toxins and chemicals, which inhibit the thyroid.
+- Fluorescent lights; BPA and plastics; environmental toxins and chemicals all inhibit the thyroid.

-- Antacids and iron (found in many iron and multi-vitamin supplements).
-According to the literature (Surks and associates, New England Journal of Medicine) and clinical investigation, aluminum hydroxide (in most antacids and some commercial salt as an anti-caking agent) and iron will significantly decrease the bio-availability of thyroxine.
+- Antacids.
+According to the literature (Surks and associates, New England Journal of Medicine) and clinical studies, aluminum hydroxide (in most antacids and some commercial salt as an anti-caking agent) significantly decreases the bio-availability of thyroxine.

 18. Be aware of halogens.
 Excess halogen exposure from chlorine, bromide and fluoride block iodine uptake and inhibit thyroid function.
-Chlorine and fluoride (water, hot tubs, swimming pools, toothpaste) and excess bromine/bromide (breads, Mountain Dew, processed and packaged foods, hot tubs, any products with flame retardants such as mattresses).
+Chlorine and fluoride (water, hot tubs, swimming pools, toothpaste) and excess bromine/bromide (breads, Mountain Dew, processed and packaged foods, hot tubs, any products with flame retardants such as mattresses) disrupt thyroid function.

-19. Reduce exposure to metabolic toxins (insecticides, hair sprays, artificial fragrances and lotions, harsh chemical cleaners),
+19. Reduce exposure to metabolic, endocrine-disrupting toxins (insecticides, hair sprays, artificial fragrances and lotions, BPA, PCBs, pesticides, phthalates, harsh chemical cleaners),

 22. Consider color therapy: wear orange tinted glasses for 30 minutes, then switch to blue tinted glasses for 5 minutes